mturk/svcbatch/docs/examples/jbosseap.md

 ```

-After creating a service, edit the `winservice.bat` file and modify
+After creating a service, edit the [winservice](jbosseap/winservice.bat)
-JAVA_HOME to your actual jdk location.
+file and modify JAVA_HOME to your actual jdk location.
 You can set JAVA_HOME to
 System Environment, but then you must remove the `/s` switch inside
-servicemgr.bat `sc create ...` command, because with `/s` switch,
+`servicemgr.bat` `sc create ...` command, because with `/s` switch,
 SvcBatch will remove any *unsafe* environment variable.

 That's it!
 Now, just type ...